torproject/onionbalance/docs/tutorial.md

    but substitute the onion address above with your frontend's onion address.

-3. Start (or restart if currently running) the Tor process to apply the changes.
+4. Start (or restart if currently running) the Tor process to apply the changes.

+!!! note "Setup the Onion Service first"

+    If you do not have an existing Onion Service and you are trying to create one from scratch, you must first start Tor once without the `HiddenServiceOnionbalanceInstance` option in the `torrc` file, otherwise it will fail to start.
+After the Onion Service was created, add this line to your `torrc` file as explained above.

-The points 1. and 2. above are **extremely important** and if you didn't do them correctly, nothing is gonna work.
+The points 2. and 3. above are **extremely important** and if you didn't do them correctly, nothing is gonna work.
 If you want to ensure that you did things correctly, start up Tor, and check that your *notice* log file includes the following line: